 Firstly you should read our Family Information Booklet which explains all about our service and decide whether our service would meet the needs of your family.
 Then if you would like to progress your enrolment you will need to complete two forms:

-- Debit success form which gives permission for fees to be taken out of a nominated bank account/credit card
+2. Debit Success Form which gives permission for fees to be taken out of a nominated bank account/credit card

 Forms should be delivered personally to FOOSHC Admin offices located near junior Hall.